MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/navigation-api-control.md

 # Implementing Navigation API  control

-This sample control explores the various methods available as part of the **PowerApps Component Framework** navigation API.
+This sample control explores the various methods available as part of the **PowerApps component framework** navigation API.
 In this sample, you create a series of input elements of type buttons which calls into the respective methods of the navigation API that matches with the value displayed.

 > [!div class="mx-imgBorder"]
 > ![Navigation API Control](../media/navigation-api-control.png "Navigation API Control")